ryan-n-gay/PCNSE-Study-Guide/PCNSE-Study-Guide.md

       - Register with Palo Alto > Activate Support License > Activate the license for each purchased subscription purchased
       - Before you can retrieve a license, the firewall must be configured with an IP address, netmask, default gateway, and DNS server IP addresses
     - Dynamic Updates
-      - Which updates are avaible
+      - Which updates are available
         - Antivirus, spyware, new malicious domains and URLs, and new application signatures
       - How can updates be downloaded
         - Directly from Palo Alto